 #10.
 Looking Glass By Antov Chekhov

 As a writer, I read some principles about the craft, such as Show, don’t tell, 3D characters, and pacing.
-This story used all that, like it was specifically written for beginners who want to see those at work.
+This story used all that, like it was written explicitly for beginners who want to see those at work.

-The story is about a girl sitting behind a glass.
+This unique story is about a girl sitting behind a glass.
 At a point, reality and dream merge.
 Good luck in finding when and how Antov Chekov did it.

 Enjoy Your Time and Widen Your Imagination